Michigan pharmacist refuses medicine to woman having miscarriage

 "Rachel was not only going through the worst thing in her life, but he was judging her and making her feel bad about that.
 She needed to get that medication.
 She was in such a fragile state, and had gone Up North to just try and grieve what was happening, and for him to have treated her that way was just terrible."

-By telling Bianchi details about the medication Peterson was prescribed and discussing her case, the ACLU of Michigan alleges the pharmacist also broke health privacy laws.
+By telling Bianchi details about the medication Peterson was prescribed and discussing her case, the American Civil Liberties Union of Michigan alleges the pharmacist also broke health privacy laws.

 "That really upset me, too," said Peterson, who works as a cardiovascular sonographer.
 "Being in the medical field, that is an absolute no. You cannot talk to anybody about it without their consent and permission.
 What if it was someone posing as my mother?
 He had no idea."